lamegaton/lamegaton.github.io/_posts/notebook/html-css/2020-10-15-What-the-web.md

 Hi guys,

 What is the web actually?
-How do our browser show us a webpage?
+How do our browsers show us a webpage?
-If you already know

-They are based on WebKit.
+If you already know  web browsers  are based on WebKit.
-The browser is like the middle man.
-When we type www.google.com, the browser will go to google server and ask for HTML-CSS files.
-Google server will hand those files,
+The browser is like the middle man (Browser Engine).
+When we type www.google.com and hit enter (User Interface), the browser will go to google server and ask for HTML-CSS files.
+Google server will hand those files to that middle man.
+Then the middle man will give it to a cook (Rendering Engine).
+Finally, the cook will display the dish back to middle man, then to us.

+(to be cont. when I get wiser...)